 -fSystem

 Issues a tail command with the -f flag on the file transfer log for the specified System variable, displaying the end of the log file.
 Press the Interrupt key to leave the file and return to the prompt.
-Displays a summary of copy (uucico daemon) requests involving the specified system.

 -sSystem